DENTAL HYGIENE EDUCATION

 c) Establishment of a dental hygiene care plan that reflects the realistic goals and treatment strategies to facilitate optimal oral health.

-d) Provision of patient-centered treatment and evidence-based care in a manner minimizing risk and optimizing oral health.
+d) Provision of patient-centered treatment and evidence-based care in a manner minimizing risk and optimizes oral health.

 e) Measurement of the extent to which goals identified in the dental hygiene care plan are achieved.

 f) Complete and accurate recording of all documentation relevant to patient care.

 The registered dental hygienist (RDH) or licensed dental hygienist (LDH) is educationally prepared for practice upon graduation from an accredited dental hygiene program (associate, post-degree certificate, or baccalaureate) within an institution of higher education and qualified by successful completion of a national written board examination and state or regional clinical examination for licensure.